 Eye drops keep your eyes and contact lenses moist throughout the day.
-However, do not confuse it with contact lens solution whose role is to disinfect contact lenses.
 There’s a variety of prescription and over-the-counter eye drops available in the market.
 They cater to different sets of eye conditions.
-When it comes to using eye drops with contact lenses, users must ensure that they choose the right one.
-Simply because not all eye drops are suitable for contact lenses.
-Certain eye drops contain oil and have a slightly thicker consistency.
-So, when used with contact lenses, it may compromise the vision due to the hazy effect that it produces.
-Today, we’ll guide you through the four different types of ideal eye drops and which one is safe to be used for contact lenses.
+Some are for dry eyes while some are for redness or allergies.
+Today, we’ll guide you through the four different types of ideal eye drops, which one is safe to be used for contact lenses, and difference between rewetting drops vs artificial tears.

 Table of contents